davidlearn/Womanium-Quantum-Entrepreneurship-Challenge---Womanium/README.md

 ### Elevator Pitch
 Mind GPA, a mobile intelligent app, provides 24/7 individualized mental health resources and guide students to assess, get help, and improve their mental health and achieve their academic success with privacy protection, helps faculty and advisors to increase retention rates from class to class, advocates mental health and academic success through student groups supported by university at all levels.

-It is suppoted by both classic and quantum machine learning to classify and predict individual mental health and suggest guides and help.
+It is suppoted by both <strong>classic</strong> and <strong>quantum machine learning</strong> to classify and predict individual mental health and suggest guides and help.

 ### Pitch Deck